dawn0815/SAEval-Benchmark/README.md

 # SAEval-Benchmark
 The SAEval is a benchmark for sentiment analysis to evaluate the model's performance on various subtasks.
-All datasets have been unified into the same benchmark, with each dataset presented in the same format and with fixed training, validation and test splits.
+All datasets have been unified into the same format and with fixed training, validation and test splits.

 ## SAEval: The Benchmark
 SAEval consists of four types of sentiment analysis tasks: emotion recognition in conversation (ERC), multimodal sentiment analysis (MSA), aspect-based sentiment analysis (ABSA), and comment analysis (CA), with a total of 12 datasets constituting it.
 The figure below shows the statistics of our SAEval benchmark, where T, A, and V represent text, acoustic, and visual, respectively.